 David Lewis, senior vice president and general counsel with Stone Street Capital LLC, says few people sell their entire transactions at once.
 Payees usually sell a portion of their payments, just enough to meet their financial needs, and offers from companies are detailed in disclosure statements with discount rates and all the information they need to make an informed decision.
 Lewis says other factors that go into determining the payment amount include: in which state the payee resides, the payments they want to sell and the size of the payments.

-"It gets pretty complex and regrettably has become more complex recently.
-The amount is a function of many factors, and these factors are more sensitive today than they might have been a year ago," says Lewis.
+"It gets pretty complex and, regrettably, has become more complex recently.
+The amount is a function of many factors, and these factors are more sensitive today than they might have been (in 2008)," says Lewis.

-Lewis specifically points to insurance companies who have seen their credit ratings downgraded over the past year.
-The cost of funds and capital has also gone up, and developments throughout the credit markets can have big implications in the structured-settlement industry.
-With the recent banking crisis, fear has spread about the vulnerability of cash and assets kept in certain institutions.
-Despite the fear and bad press, Lewis says he hasn't seen many people looking to cash in their payments in a panic that it won't be there.
-A judge would also unlikely accept that fear as a reason for selling payments anyway.
+Lewis specifically points to insurance companies that have seen their credit ratings downgraded.
+The cost of funds and capital has also gone up, and developments throughout the credit markets can have big implications in the structured settlement industry.
+Right after the 2008 banking crisis, fear spread about the vulnerability of cash and assets kept in certain institutions.
+Despite the fear and bad press, many people weren't looking to cash in their payments in a panic that they wouldn't be there, Lewis says.
+A judge also would be unlikely to accept that fear as a reason for selling payments anyway.